P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Numerical comparison

-The P\_ball problems are challenging disjunctive test problems \cite{kronqvist2020disjunctive} which assign $p$-points to $n$-dimensional unit balls such that the total $\ell_1$ distance between all points is minimized and only one point is assigned to each unit ball.
-The combinatorial difficulty depends on the number of balls and points, and the numerical difficulties increase with the dimensionality of the balls.
+The P\_ball problems are challenging disjunctive test problems \cite{kronqvist2020disjunctive} which assign $P$-points to $n$-dimensional unit balls such that the total $\ell_1$ distance between all points is minimized and only one point is assigned to each unit ball.
+The combinatorial difficulty depends on the numbers of balls and points, and the numerical difficulties increase with the dimensionality of the balls.
 Higher dimensonality leads to more nonlinear terms, and the upper bounds on the $\alpha$-variables, including the big-M coefficients, increase with the number of variables.
 The disjunctive structure arises from assigning each point to a ball, and each disjunct contains a convex quadratic constraint.
-By introducing auxiliary variables for the differences between the points and the centers, we express the convex hull by second order cone constraints \cite{ben2001lectures} in a form suitable for Gurobi.
-Bounds on the auxiliary variables in the P-split formulation are obtained using the same technique for deriving big-M coefficients in \cite{kronqvist2020disjunctive}, but in the subspace corresponding to the auxiliary $\alpha$-variable.
-For these problems, it is possible to obtain tight bounds on the auxiliary variables (and tight big-M coefficients) by simply analyzing closed form expressions.
-Table~\ref{tab:test_probs} gives specific details on the P\_ball problems used in the numerical comparison.